jackferrellncsu/nlpdrums/README.md

-# Undergraduate research as part of the DRUMS program at NC State Univeristy under the direction of Dr. Jonathan Williams
+# Undergraduate research as part of the DRUMS program at NC State Univeristy under the direction of Dr. Jonathan Williams and graduate student Neil Dey